-White miso paste is made from fermented soybeans.
+White miso paste is from fermented soybeans.
 Koji is a mold that is used to make sake.
-Other ingredients that might be included are barley, rice, rye or other grains.
-To get it’s complex flavor, the mixture ferments for a couple months or even longer!
+Other ingredients are barley, rice, rye, or other grains.
+Miso gets its complex flavor from fermentation.
+Fermentation takes a couple of months or even longer!
 As it ages, the miso paste gets darker and gains a more robust flavor.

 Just a tablespoon of miso paste can add some flavor to ramen or tofu.

-Although, fish sauce has the an acrid fishy smell.
-It also has a delicious, savory and long lasting flavor.
-Fish sauce brings complexity to a dip, a marinade or a salad dressing.
+Although, fish sauce has an acrid fishy smell.
+It also has a delicious, savory, and long-lasting flavor.
+The fish sauce brings complexity to a dip, a marinade, or a salad dressing.
 It’s also a perfect alternative for soy sauce, Worcestershire sauce, or salt.
-It can be an acquired taste though.
+It can be an acquired taste, though.

-The benefits of coconut aminos are it protects your heart and regulate cholesterol, reduces the risk of diabetes, aids in weight loss, strengthens the immune system, and reduces the risk of colon cancer.
+The benefits of coconut aminos are it protects your heart and regulates cholesterol, reduces the risk of diabetes, aids in weight loss, strengthens the immune system, and reduces the risk of colon cancer.

 One can combine it with fish sauce for the perfect seasoning.